 The HDP Sqoop distribution includes Netezza connector software.
-To deploy it, the only requirement is that you acquire the JDBC jar file (named nzjdbc.jar) from IBM and copy it to the /usr/local/nz/lib directory.
+To deploy it, the only requirement is that you acquire the JDBC jar file (named nzjdbc.jar) from IBM and copy it to the SQOOP\HOME/lib directory, usually /usr/lib/sqoop/lib.